-Most policies do not offer subsidence cover as standard but it will be an optional extra.
-Repairing damage from subsidence can be expensive so you should consider taking the cover up unless you are sure that your building and foundations will not be affected.
+Most policies do not offer subsidence cover as standard, but it will be an optional extra.
+Repairing damage from subsidence can be expensive, so think about taking out this extra, unless you’re sure that your building and foundations won’t be affected.

-In some cases involving leasehold property, the buildings insurance cover is maintained by the landlord, but the management committee still need to check the lease so everyone knows who’s responsible for arranging the insurance and make sure that the coverage is correct when it is reviewed each year.
-This is unlikely to include cover for contents, so you will need to look at separate contents insurance.
+For some leasehold properties, the buildings insurance cover is maintained by the property owner.
+But the management committee still need to check the lease so everyone knows who’s responsible for arranging the insurance and make sure that the coverage is correct when it’s reviewed each year.
+This is unlikely to include cover for contents, so you’ll need to get separate contents insurance.

-The insurance must be taken out in the name of the guide group (or in the case of a joint scout and guide hut, in both names).
+The insurance must be taken out in the name of the unit, district, division or county - or in the case of a joint scouting and guiding property, in both names.
 If your property is held by The Guide Association Trust Corporation, that must also be added to the policy as an interested party.
-Under some leases, you might also need to include the landlord on the policy in some way.
+Under some leases, you might also need to include the property owner on the policy in some way.

-You don’t have to take out content’s insurance; it will depend on what you keep in your building.
+You don’t have to take out contents insurance – it’ll depend on what you keep in your building.
 But it’s important to note that contents are not covered under of any Girlguiding’s policies.

-Review what you have in your building, including activity equipment (craft supplies, flags, camping equipment etc.), and look at the value of it to decide whether to take out a policy.
+Review what you have in your building, including activity equipment, and estimate the value of it to decide whether to take out a policy.
 Make sure that you calculate the right values of your contents - it should be the replacement value not the second-hand value.
 You should hold an inventory which is regularly checked.

-If you are running a depot, you will need to get cover for stock and money as goods ordered are your responsibility from delivery until sale.
-If a depot is being run from someone’s home, they will need to tell their household insurer otherwise they will not be able to make a claim.
+If you’re running a depot, you’ll need to get cover for stock and money as goods ordered are your responsibility from delivery until sale.
+If a depot is being run from someone’s home, they’ll need to tell their household insurer, otherwise they won’t be able to make a claim.

-You can arrange cover for these additional areas through any reputable insurance company or through Unity Insurance Services, one of Girlguiding's insurance partners.
+You can arrange cover for these additional areas through any reputable insurance company or through Unity Insurance Services, a Girlguiding insurance partners.